tonytomov/jqGrid/README.md

 * `autoResizingOption` property is an object like `editoptions`, `searchoptions` or `formatoptions`.
 It can be used to change some common `autoResizing` grid options to another value which is specific for the column only.
 The properties of `autoResizingOption`: `minColWidth`, `maxColWidth`, `compact`.
 * `labelAlign` property with "left", "center" (default), "right" and "likeData" values,
 * `labelClasses` property allows to add CSS class to the column header.
+* `editable` property can be defined as function.
+It have one parameter as object with properties: `rowid`, `iCol`, `iRow`, `name` (column name), `cm` (column item in `colModel`), `mode` (`"add"` or `"edit"` in case of inline editing, `"cell"` for cell editing and `"addForm"` or `"editForm"` in case of form editing).
+The callback function can return `true` to make the cell in the column editable.
+Form editing allows some other strings as return value: `"hidden"`, `"disabled"`, `"readonly"`.
+The value `"hidden"` means including the information in the form as hidden row.
+The value will be sent to the server in case of remote editing.
+The value `"readonly"` means making the text input field readonly.
+The value `"disabled"` means making data input field (select/checkbox/textarea and other) and the label disabled and readonly.

 ### The following *new methods* are implemented (comparing with jqGrid 4.7)